GoogleCloudPlatform/professional-services/examples/bq-email-exports/README.md

 # Automated BigQuery Exports via Email

-This solution enables users to regularly send BigQuery export results via email.
-The end users will get a scheduled email with a link to a Google Cloud Storage [signed URL](https://cloud.google.com/storage/docs/access-control/signed-urls), from which they can view query results as a JSON file.
+This serverless solution enables users to regularly send BigQuery export results via email.
+The end users will get a scheduled email with a link to a Google Cloud Storage [signed URL](https://cloud.google.com/storage/docs/access-control/signed-urls), from which they can view query results as a JSON, CSV, or Avro file.

 The functional steps are listed here:

-**Cloud Scheduler:** A [Cloud Scheduler](https://cloud.google.com/scheduler) job invokes the Pub/Sub topic to schedule the email export periodically.
-The job will take a payload which will include the configurations to run the query and send the email.
+**Cloud Scheduler:** A [Cloud Scheduler](https://cloud.google.com/scheduler) job defines the time frame between periodic email exports.

-**Pub/Sub:** A [Pub/Sub](https://cloud.google.com/pubsub) topic triggers the Cloud Function.
+**Pub/Sub #1:** A [Pub/Sub](https://cloud.google.com/pubsub) topic is triggered by Cloud Scheduler.

+**Cloud Function #1:** A [Cloud Function](https://cloud.google.com/functions) runs the BigQuery query on an [anonymous table](https://cloud.google.com/bigquery/docs/ cached-results#how_cached_results_are_stored).
+This query job will have a job ID prefix of `email_query`.

+**Pub/Sub #2:** The second topic is triggered by a [logging sink](https://cloud.google.com/logging/docs/export) with a filter for query job completion with the job ID prefix of `email_query`.

-**Cloud Function:** A [Cloud Function](https://cloud.google.com/functions) subscribes to the Pub/Sub topic and runs the code calling the BigQuery and Cloud Storage APIs.
+**Cloud Function #2:** A second function subscribes to the above Pub/Sub topic and exports query results to GCS with a job ID prefix of `email_export`.
+The GCS bucket will always hold the most recent export and this file will be overwritten for each future export.

-**BigQuery:** The [BigQuery API](https://cloud.google.com/bigquery/docs/reference/rest) generates the query results, stores them in a table, and then exports the results as a JSON file into Cloud Storage.
+**Pub/Sub #3:** A third topic is triggered by a logging sink with a filter for export job completion with the job ID prefix of `email_export`.

-**Cloud Storage:** A [Cloud Storage](https://cloud.google.com/storage/) bucket stores the JSON file.
-The Cloud Storage API generates a signed URL for the JSON file.
+**Cloud Function #3:** A third function subscribes to the above Pub/Sub topic and sends the email via the SendGrid API with a link to the signed URL of the file.

 **SendGrid API** The [SendGrid API](https://sendgrid.com/) is a web based API that sends the signed URL as an email to users.

 To implement this solution, follow the steps below: